-If you are already in the field, it is a great way to refresh your technical skills and knowledge.
+It is a great way to refresh your technical skills and knowledge if you are already in the field.
 Earning a certificate allows you to show potential employees evidence of your skills and complete an approved electrical training program.
 An electrical training program provides participants with an overview of skills needed in various electrical occupations.

 Coursework will cover several areas, including:

 - Commercial, industrial, and residential electrical wiring requirements

 - Safety and Occupational Safety and Health Administration (OSHA) standards

 - Other motor control fundamentals.

 Benefits of Completing an Approved Electrical Training Program